-Find guidance to help families to keep their baby safe while using baby carries.
+Find guidance to help families keep their baby safe and advice on baby carries.

 Baby slings